zognin/tp/docs/UserGuide.md

 ### 4.9 Saving the data

-BTBB data are saved in the hard disk automatically after any command that changes the data.
+BTBB will save to the hard disk automatically after execution of any command that changes the data.
 There is no need to save manually.

 ### 4.10 Editing the data file

-BTBB data are saved as a JSON file.
-Advanced users are welcome to update data directly by editing that data file.
+BTBB saves its data as a JSON file.
+Advanced users are welcome to update the data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, BTBB will discard all data and start with an empty data file at the next run.
+If your changes to the data file results in the format being invalid, BTBB will discard all data and start with an empty data file at the next run.
 </div>

 --------------------------------------------------------------------------------------------------------------------